 Throughout history, the Sahel has cycled into periods of famine from unstable agriculture caused by drought.
-In addition, high food prices, conflict and displacement, climate change impacts and the COVID-19 pandemic have driven millions into acute hunger and malnutrition.
-Though the nutrition crisis is ongoing, major spikes have occurred as recently as 2012 and 2018 with 50 percent more children at risk of severe acute malnutrition between those dates.
-Worsening climate change and COVID-19 have made the situation even more dire.
+High food prices, conflict and displacement, climate change impacts and the COVID-19 pandemic have driven millions of people into acute hunger and malnutrition.
+In 2018, more than 1.3 million children across the Sahel's six countries required treatment of severe acute malnutrition, a 50 percent spike compared to the year before.

 By July 2022, a surge in armed conflict across Burkina Faso, Mali and Niger in the central Sahel had displaced 2.9 million people both internally and across borders.
 Hostilities continue to threaten lives and livelihoods as essential services — health, water and sanitation, nutrition and education — are disrupted, leaving millions of children in need of humanitarian aid.

 UNICEF estimates that there are close to one million children under age 5 in the region at risk of severe wasting, an extreme, life-threatening form of malnutrition.

 With fighting spreading to previously unaffected countries, including Benin, Côte d’Ivoire, Ghana, Guinea and Togo, UNICEF is ramping up the regional response.